adyasingh/wallet/README.md

 ## Getting Started

-This application is dockerised and ready with some seeded data for users and wallets.
+This application is dockerised and ready with some seeded data containing 2 users and wallets.

 ### Prerequisites
 - Docker: https://www.docker.com/products/docker-desktop/